-Renee J. Peterson, BS, MBA Age 62
+Renee J. Peterson, BS, MBA

-Renee Peterson was appointed as an independent non-executive director of James Hardie in November 2022.
-She is a member of the Audit Committee.
+Independent, Non-Executive Director

+Appointed to the Board November 2022

+Current term expires August 2026

-Experience: Ms Peterson served as CFO for The Toro Company, a leading worldwide provider of innovative solutions for the outdoor environment with responsibility for all aspects of finance, information technology and investor relations, until March 2023.
-She continues to serve as Vice President until July 2023.
+Current term expires August 2026 Age 63 Committees Audit Committee (Chair) Qualifications BS in Accounting (St. Cloud State University Herberger Business School); MBA (University of Minnesota); Certified Public Accountant (inactive); Six-Sigma Green Belt Ms Peterson served as CFO for The Toro Company, a leading worldwide provider of innovative solutions for the outdoor environment with responsibility for all aspects of finance, information technology and investor relations, until March 2023.
+She continued to serve as Vice President until July 2023.
 She previously served as Eaton Corporation's Vice President of Finance and Planning for the company's truck and automotive segments.

-Prior to joining Eaton, Ms Peterson served in various financial leadership positions of increasing responsibility at Honeywell International over 25 years.
+Prior to joining Eaton, Ms Peterson served in various financial leadership positions of increasing responsibility at Honeywell International over 25-years.
 Ms Peterson's career has spanned several different areas within the industrial sector, including aerospace, automotive, construction and consumer products.

-She earned her Bachelor of Science degree in accounting from St. Cloud State University Herberger Business School and an MBA from the University of Minnesota.
+Expertise, experience and skills She earned her Bachelor of Science degree in accounting from St. Cloud State University Herberger Business School and an MBA from the University of Minnesota.
 She is a certified public accountant (inactive) and holds a six-sigma green belt certification.

-Ms Peterson is an independent director for Franklin Electric (FELE), a global leader in the manufacturing and distribution of water and fueling products and solutions, and is currently Audit Committee Chair.
-She is a member of The Toro Company Foundation and the St. Cloud State University Herberger Business School Advisory Council.
+Ms Peterson is an independent director for Franklin Electric (FELE), a global leader in the manufacturing and distribution of water and fueling products and solutions and is currently Audit Committee Chair.
+She also serves as the executive sponsor for the Franklin Women's Network.
 She previously served on the Board of the Greater Twin Cities United Way (GTCUW) as the Treasurer and Finance & Human Capital Committee Chair and was also a member of the GTCUW Executive Committee.
-Ms Peterson is also a member of the MN Women's Economic Roundtable (MWER), a forum for Twin Cities women leaders to gather insights on broad economic issues, examine their implications, and take action in their individual communities and personal lives.
+Ms Peterson is also a member of the MN Women's Economic Roundtable (MWER) and Women Corporate Directors.
+Other current directorships (Listed) Franklin Electric (NASDAQ:FELE) (since 2015) Other current directorships (Unlisted) None Former listed company directorships (last five years) None Residency United States years) Residency

-Directorships of listed companies in the past five years: Current - Director of Franklin Electric Co., Inc (since 2015).

-Last elected: Ms Peterson will be standing for election at the August 2023 Annual General Meeting.
+Germany